xolvio/rtd/README.md

   npm i -g karma phantomjs selenium-webdriver grunt-cli jasmine-node
 ```

 Next you'll need to get RTD.
-You can use a git sub-module as follows: (advised method as you'll get updates as we do them)
+You can use a git sub-module as follows: (advised method as you'll get updates to the stubs/runners as we do them)
 ```bash
 cd <your project root>
 mkdir test; git submodule add git@github.com:xolvio/rtd.git ./test/rtd; cd test/rtd; npm install;